theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

     time.sleep(voltage)
 ```

-The range of from 0 to 65.535 it’s not always handy and user friendy.
+The range of from 0 to 65.535 it’s not always handy and user-friendy.
 With a simple mathematical equation we can fix this adding `conversion_factor = 3.3 / 65535` to our code.
 This way the number that the ADC gives is recalculated into an approximation of the actual voltage it represents.
 3.3 (or the maximum possible voltage that the pin can expect) divided by 65.535 (or the maximum value the analog input reading can be).
 If you need a range from 0 to 10 you should use this `10 / 65535` formula.

 see https://www.youtube.com/watch?v=WZfekCJor7I&list=PLUwmiNOPP-7h9B5LB3iMBIyfKgj5bZFpG&index=3

+### :black_small_square:  Other analog sensors
+:construction: :construction: :construction:
+- LDR, FSR, .... + voltage divider resistor
+-

 :construction:!! ! ! _THREAD !!!! ! ! !
+- misschien toch niet zo zinvol

 ## 12. PWM 👉🏻 Analog Outputs
 PWM, short for **Pulse Width Modulation**, is a technique used to encode analog signal level into a digital one.